drei01/pricewell-docs/site/content/integrations/bubble.md

 ## Sync subscription data from Stripe to Bubble

+#﻿## Enable the Data API

+Go to Settings -> API

+1. Enable Data API
+2. User (this gives us access to the user data fields that you allow in the next step)
+3. Use field display instead of ID for key names

+#﻿## Add user fields

 In your Bubble App go to Data -> Data types -> User

 Create the following new fields on the User data type: